crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 The important lines are:

  - `listen_addr` that indicates on which interface/port the service listens to
-- `appsec_config` is the name of the config that the AppSec Component will run.
-We'll be using `crowdsecurity/virtual-patching` we just got from the hub for this example, but you can create your config and name it as you'd like. you can find them in `/etc/crowdsec/...`
+ - `appsec_config` is the configuration name that the AppSec Component will use.
+For this example, we're employing `crowdsecurity/virtual-patching` that we obtained from the hub, but feel free to create and name your own configuration.
+You can locate them in `/etc/crowdsec/...`

 ```bash
 mkdir  -p /etc/crowdsec/acquis.d